By: Susan Ruhl

-In disruptive and ever-changing work environments, the conflict tends to “show up” more frequently throughout day to day activities.
-Understanding what conflict is and why it’s important will be necessary, but more imperative will be your ability as a leader or individual contributor to navigate conflict in different situations.
+In disruptive and ever-changing work environments, workplace conflict tends to “show up” more frequently throughout day to day activities.
+Understanding what conflict is and why it’s important is necessary, but more imperative is your ability as a leader or individual contributor to navigate conflict in different situations.
 Given the right skills in handling conflict you can help improve productivity, streamline processes, reduce costs and increase ROI.
-How you might ask?
+But how exactly can you resolve office conflict?
 Great question!

-To begin, understand that conflict is simply a ‘difference’ in our opinions, perspectives, values, priorities, etc. We experience conflict when these differences appear to be insoluble.
+To begin, understand that workplace conflict is simply a ‘difference’ in our opinions, perspectives, values, priorities, etc. We experience conflict when these differences appear to be insoluble.
 However, conflict can lead to healthy debate, improved team dynamics, added perspectives and innovation.
 Before you can reap these benefits, you will need some skills in how to navigate workplace conflict.
-Below are five ways to get you started.
+Below are five ways to get you started with workplace resolution.

 Approaching office conflict with clarity of your perspective is crucial in being able to handle it successfully.
 Understanding why this matter is important to you will be a good starting point.
 And further: What is at stake?
 What is the story you may be telling yourself about the other person(s) in the conflict situation?
 What assumptions are you making?
 What are your tendencies in dealing with interpersonal conflict?
 Knowing the answers to these questions will help you with communicating your needs and perspectives later on.
 While you may not always have time to reflect in the heat of a conflict situation, it’s never too late to reflect on a situation and circle back with someone.
 If a meeting or proposal didn’t go well, be sure to reflect on it by asking these questions before circling back with the parties involved.